michael-sumner/go-make-things/content/articles/2018-11-16-just-because-a-big-tech-company-does-something-doesnt-mean-you-should-too.md

 > Twitter has had great success using CSS-in-JS with their large engineering organization.

-Have they, though?
+There's a common belief that if an organization is large and successful and has lots of smart, talented people working there, it must be doing the right things.

+I'm not sure that's true.

 ## Large organizations don't optimize for user experience.

 They optimize for cost.
 They optimize for internal ease (same thing, I suppose).
 And they optimize to maintain internal power.

 If Twitter optimized for user experience, we would still have a reverse-chronological feed of just the stuff the people you follow post.
 We'd have a fully-functioning API and thriving third-party app market.
-We wouldn't have Nazis.
+We'd have better moderation systems and tools.

 When's the last time you've loved a change Twitter has made to their site?
 So why would you idolize their engineering process?